What Is a Cross-Connection?

 crowd

-Our eleven dedicated inspectors who cover the service area are actively identifying unprotected or improperly protected cross-connections based on priority.
+Our 11 dedicated inspectors who cover the service area are actively identifying unprotected or improperly protected facility cross-connections based on priority.

 Backed by a strong administrative team, we maintain our database, send reminders, and run our self-survey program to keep everything running smoothly.